GoodRelax/gr-simple-md-renderer/README.md

-# GR Simple MD Renderer
+# GRSMD — A Privacy-First Markdown Renderer That Runs in Your Browser

+**GRSMD (GoodRelax Simple Markdown Renderer)** is a privacy-first Markdown renderer that runs entirely in the browser.

-A lightweight, privacy-first Markdown renderer with Mermaid, PlantUML, and syntax highlighting.
+- Client-side Markdown, Mermaid, and syntax highlighting
-Everything runs client-side, with explicit user consent for external rendering.
+- PlantUML rendering with explicit user consent
+- No backend, no data collection

 ---

 ## Why